 A skim and whey milk replacer using milk protein for the feeding of calves on an automatic feeder.

-- Contains natural abacterial properties.
+- Contains natural antibacterial properties.
 Lactoperoxidase, lactoferrin and organic acids have been included to help reduce the bacteria accumulating around the teat and feed station.

 - Highly digestible milk proteins used.
-Skim allows natural clotting to occur, just as case in whole milk.
+Skim allows natural clotting to occur, just like casein in whole milk.

 - Contains buttermilk which reduces stomach upsets and feed refusals as it acts as an emulsifier enhancing fat breakdown and it contains a lactic acid flavour.
 Additionally, it can reduce rotavirus infectivity.